Aider-AI/aider/aider/website/_posts/2024-09-26-senior-junior.md

 All of aider's editing formats require the LLM to return source code edits in a specific text format, so that aider can process the edits and apply them to the local source files.

-Normally, aider asks the model to solve the coding problem by returning a well formatted series of file edits.
+Normally, aider asks the model to solve a coding problem by returning a well formatted series of file edits.
 Aider encourages "chain of thought" by asking the model to explain the solution before diving into code edits.
-But this all happens in a single prompt/response round trip to the LLM, and the model has to spend some attention on confirming to the edit format.
+But this all happens in a single prompt/response round trip to the LLM, and the model has to split its attention between solving the coding problem and confirming to the edit format.

-The Senior/Junior approach splits this into two round trips, possible using two different LLMs:
+The Senior/Junior approach splits this into two round trips, possibly using two different LLMs:

 - Ask how to solve the coding problem (Senior).
-- Ask for the solution as a series of well formed code edits (Junior).
+- Turn the proposed solution into a series of well formed code edits (Junior).

-The Senior/Junior approach allows the Senior to focus on solving the coding problem and leaves the task of turning that into properly formatted edits to the Junior.
+The Senior/Junior approach allows the Senior to focus on solving the coding problem and describe the solution however comes naturally to it.
 This gives the Senior more reasoning capacity to focus just on solving the coding task.
 We can also assign the Senior task to a strong reasoning model like o1-preview,